gem-pasteur/Integron_Finder/README.md

 optional arguments:
-  -h, --help            show this help message and exit --local_max           Allows thorough local detection (slower but more
+  -h, --help            show this help message and exit --local-max           Allows thorough local detection (slower but more
                         sensitive and do not increase false positive rate).
-  --func_annot          Functional annotation of CDS associated with integrons
+  --func-annot          Functional annotation of CDS associated with integrons
                         HMM files are needed in Func_annot folder.
-  --cpu CPU             Number of CPUs used by INFERNAL and HMMER -dt DISTANCE_THRESH, --distance_thresh DISTANCE_THRESH
+  --cpu CPU             Number of CPUs used by INFERNAL and HMMER -dt DISTANCE_THRESHOLD, --distance-thresh DISTANCE_THRESHOLD
-                        Two elements are aggregated if they are distant of DISTANCE_THRESH [4kb] or less --outdir .
-Set the output directory (default: current) --linear              Consider replicon as linear.
-If replicon smaller than 20kb, it will be considered as linear --union_integrases    Instead of taking intersection of hits from Phage_int profile (Tyr recombinases) and integron_integrase
+                        Two elements are aggregated if they are distant of DISTANCE_THRESH [4kb] or less --outdir OUTDIR       Set the output directory (default: current) --union-integrases    Instead of taking intersection of hits from Phage_int profile (Tyr recombinases) and integron_integrase
                         profile, use the union of the hits --cmsearch CMSEARCH   Complete path to cmsearch if not in PATH. eg: